-On the outside of the cabin on the top hook is a trap called a foothold, which traps larger animals.
+The trap on the outside of the cabin (top hook) is called a foothold, which traps larger animals.

-The bottom one is called a conibear and is an 'instant-kill' trap used on smaller animals, from coyote to beaver.
+The trap on the bottom hook is called a conibear and is an 'instant-kill' trap used on smaller animals, such as coyote and beaver.

 The wide variety of pelts on display gives you an idea of how many different types of animals were trapped during this time!